 - taking medication

 - eating a healthy diet

-You can also talk to a trusted friend or relative for emotional support, or ask your doctor about HIV/AIDS support groups.
-There are many local support groups available for you and your loved ones.
-You can find the hotlines for HIV and AIDS groups by state at ProjectInform.org.
+A trusted friend or relative can provide emotional support.
+As well, many local support groups are available for people living with HIV and their loved ones.
+Hotlines for HIV and AIDS groups by state can be found at ProjectInform.org.